Dukka-De-La-Dokka/awscli-docker/README.md

 AWS management tool - AWS CLI - docker container version

 ## How to use
-1. Download the latest release of docker project, then unzip and rename the root folder's name to your favorite project name.
+1. Download the source of the latest commit or latest release of this repository, then unzip and rename the root folder's name to your favorite project name.
 I personally prefer the following:
 `<AWS root account name>_<IAM user name>_CTNR`
 For example, it goes like this!
 `JamesAWS_main-user-01_CTNR`